dandi/llm-analysis/README.md

 ### MCPs

-For Cline to accomplish this task, its capatibilities need to be augmented with MCP tools.
+For Cline to accomplish this task, its capabilities need to be augmented with MCP tools.
 We provide the following tools, defined in [neurosift](https://github.com/flatironinstitute/neurosift):

 * dandi_search: Search for datasets in the DANDI Archive using the standard text search feature
 * dandi_semantic_search: Semantic search for DANDI datasets using natural language